featuremine/yamal/docs/YTP-Protocol.md

 The peer needs to avoid publishing duplicated stream announcements messages for the same stream.
 The first stream announcement supersedes following announcements.

-The ID of a stream is the offset in the file of the first message.
+The ID of a stream is the offset in the file of the first announcement of the stream.

 Stream encoding is specified using [Channel Metadata Protocol](#channel-metadata-protocol) (see bellow).